leandroeidi/yaraku-web-developer-assignment/readme.md

 1. Run `composer install`.
 If an error occurs, run `composer update`.
 1. Run `php artisan key:generate`
 1. Run `php artisan migrate`
-1. Make you domain's root be the project's public folder.
+1. Make your domain's root be the project's public folder.
 Eg.: /yaraku-web-developer-assignment/src/public
 1. The site should now be accessible.